garaio/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Order.Created

 This message goes from the order provider to GARAIO REM.
-Set the recipient property in the headers, eg "derham".
+Set the recipient property in the headers, eg "grem_derham".
 All attributes are optional unless noted otherwise in the remarks

 Field | Type | Content / Remarks
 ---|---|---